bringauto/internal-client-arduino/README.md

 ```

 Now in current directory should be generated 2 new files: `InternalProtocol.pb.c` and `InternalProtocol.pb.h`.
 Include the header file to use InternalProtocol implementation.
 These generated files are moved in compiled directory.
 Some headers from nanopb submodule with universal purpose declarations are in source/nanopb directory.

+ > This generator uses InternalProtocol.options, where max sizes of some structures are defined to avoid using callbacks in nanopb.
+More about callbacks in nanopb [here](https://jpa.kapsi.fi/nanopb/docs/concepts.html).

 ## Installing arduino-cli